framps/raspiBackupDoc/en/src/normal-or-partition-backup.md

    In this mode, the first two partitions (the boot partition and the root partition) of the root partition) of the SD card are backed up.
-In addition, the `tar` and `rsync` backup also back up an external root partition, i.e. a root partition stored on a USB stick or USB disk. a root partition stored on a USB stick or USB disk.
+In addition, the `tar` and `rsync` backup also back up an external root partition, i.e. a root partition stored on a USB stick or USB disk.
    If the target device is larger than the source device during the restore, the second partition is automatically extended accordingly.